econnet/econ/econ-1.0.rst

 Advances
 --------

-Work

-- produces ownership and
-- delayed profit
-- not immediate profit
+Work profit is delayed until sale.

-Profit advances constitute regular payments to owners, currently contributing or not, to allow them to use products of the outside economy already before revenue from sales of the product.
+Profit advances are *loans* of the `LE`_ to contributors, to allow them to use products of the outside economy already before revenue from sales of the product.

 Advances are only needed if there is no profit yet.

-Advances are

-- loans of the `LE`_ to the contributor
-- are pledged by tributes
+Advances are *pledged* by contribution

-- are payed back using profit at the end of the period or forwarded to the next period
-- not reward for work (not wages)
+- either done already
+- or promised

+A contributor asking or accepting an advance for a *promised contribution* needs to finish the promised contribution, else the advances must be payed back.

+Finished contribution constitute `tributes`_, which have an internal value (if staying relevant), and can be used as *pledge*.

-Advances must be payed back to the `LE`_, if the product does never make a profit (e.g. because not completed).
+Advances must be payed back to the `LE`_ if the product does never make a profit (e.g. because not completed).
-But they might not be recoverable.
+If not recoverable as cash,
+work to produce product profit can be legally enforced (complete product, market product, ...).

 The `LE`_ raises advances by donations and `bonds`_.
 If the `LE`_ gets bankrupt, `bonds`_ might be lost.